BLOOMREACH GLOBAL PRIVACY PRINCIPLES

 Individuals have certain rights and choices relating to the use of their personal information, including the right to request that we confirm certain information about the personal information we hold about them.
 They can also ask us to correct any inaccurate personal information we hold or to delete their personal information.

-In some territories (like the Europe Economic Area), individuals are entitled by law to be supplied with a copy of any personal information held about them.
+In some territories (like the Europe Economic Area or the UK), individuals are entitled by law to be supplied with a copy of any personal information held about them.
 In certain limited circumstances, they may also be entitled to request that we transmit their data to another third party.

 We must respond to questions, complaints and requests from individuals or the third parties from whom we collect personal information relating to the exercise of such rights without undue delay and in accordance with law.